jaimoyok/urlshortener/README.md

 ```shell
 rabbitmq-plugins enable rabbitmq_management
 ```
-It need restart rabbit or restart computer to work.
+You need to restart rabbit or restart the computer to work.

-For get managent dashboard open browser and enter http://localhost:15672/ and login.
+For the management dashboard, open browser at http://localhost:15672/ and login.

 * user : guest
 * pass : guest